Contact Campus Mail Services

 The bottom line of an international address must show only the country name written in full (no abbreviations) and be in capital letters.
 For example:

 117 RUSSELL DRIVE

 LONDON WIP 6HQ

-All International packets and parcels are required to bear custom form PS 2976 or PS 2976-A, regardless, of value or contents.
+All International envelopes and packets must be sealed prior to arrival at Campus Mail.
+All International packets and parcels that weigh more than 16 oz. are required to bear custom form PS 2976 or PS 2976-A, regardless, of value or contents.
 These forms can be obtained through Campus Mail and must be filled out by the mailer.
 Check with Campus Mail Services for a list of prohibited or restricted articles for an individual country’s rules and regulations on mail-ability.
 All international mail must comply with export control regulations.
-Please visit the Export Control website for more information.
+Please visit Export Control for more information.

 All mail must be marked as to the class required to ensure that it will be posted accordingly.
 If mail does not carry the required markings, it will be sent First Class at the appropriate postage rate.
 Unmarked parcels will be sent at the most economical rate.

 Priority mail is a First Class mail service offered by the U.S. Postal Service that allows the delivery of an item in two or three days.
 While two to three days is the normal time frame, it is not guaranteed to reach its destination in two or three days.
 First Class mail that weighs 13 oz. or more is automatically considered Priority mail.
 First Class mail under 13 oz. can be mailed as Priority mail, but there is a minimum rate for this service, which is more than the standard First Class rate.

 First Class mail generally offers three-day delivery to most domestic destinations, but is not guaranteed.
 Postcards, Business Reply Mail and Permit Imprint #207 are included in this group.